Ostheer/IBM4610_bot/README.md

 ## Tips
 You can enable RDP for your Windows XP VM for easier administration.
 1. Shut down your VMs.
-2. Install the required Virtualbox extension pack: `VBoxManage extpack install Oracle*.vbox-extpack`.
-3. Execute `VBoxManage modifyvm "Windows XP" --vrde on`.
+2. Execute `VBoxManage modifyvm "Windows XP" --vrde on`.
-4. RDP in, e.g. by `xfreerdp /v:SERVER`.
+3. RDP in, e.g. by `xfreerdp /v:SERVER`.
-5. Consider turning it off again.
+4. Consider turning it off again.

 ## TODO